 "... her sense of line and nuance were matched only by the sheer beauty of her tone and power of projection..."

 Soprano Deborah Selig’s voice has been described by the press as “radiant,” “beautifully rich,” “capable of any emotional nuance,” and “impressively nimble.”
-Upcoming engagements include a debut with Wheeling Symphony Orchestra for orchestrated Strauss songs, a debut with Highland Center for the Arts in Vermont for a new recital program with tenor Gregory Zavracky and pianist Tanya Blaich, a continuation of a recital tour with baritone David McFerrin and pianist Jerry Noble entitled Angel Spirits: Music of World War One with appearances in several US cities, and a return to solo with Brown University Chorus for Mozart’s Requiem.
+Upcoming engagements include a new recital program with tenor Gregory Zavracky and pianist Tanya Blaich with Highland Center for the Arts in Vermont, University of Connecticut and Brown University; Mozart’s Requiem with Brown University Chorus; Regina in Donizetti's L'assedio di Calais with Odyssey Opera; orchestrated Strauss songs in a debut with Wheeling Symphony Orchestra; a continuation of a recital tour with baritone David McFerrin and pianist Jerry Noble entitled Angel Spirits: Music of World War One with appearances in several US cities; and Haydn's Paukenmesse with Nashoba Valley Chorale.

 During recent seasons, Ms. Selig has appeared on the operatic stage as Micaela in Carmen with Dayton Opera; Pamina in The Magic Flute with Boston Lyric Opera; Musetta in La Boheme with Central City Opera; Rose in Street Scene with Chautauqua Opera; Curley’s Wife in Carlisle Floyd’s Of Mice and Men with Kentucky Opera; and Bella in Michael Tippett’s A Midsummer Marriage with Boston Modern Orchestra Project.